About Ridgeline

 Good engineering culture means accountability and ownership.
 You build it, you run it.
 Blameless post-mortems.
 Space to learn as well as execute.
 And critically, tying the engineering work back to product thinking and the user journey rather than engineering for its own sake.

-The first thing I focus on is the team.
-I need to know who I’m working with, what they’re good at, where the gaps are, and who I’m working for.
-I can only be useful if trust is there, so building it quickly is the priority.
+The first focus is the team.
+Who they are, what they’re good at, where the gaps are, who the work is for.
+Trust is the precondition for being useful, so building it quickly is the priority.

-I prefer Slack and in-person communication.
-I also understand protecting deep work time, so I timeblock specific slots for interrupts, standups, and working through blockers with people.
+Ridgeline works over Slack and in-person where possible.
+Deep work time gets protected: specific slots for interrupts, standups, and working through blockers with people.

-What’s in scope: platform, engineering, engineering processes and practices, AI.
-Things that transfer from business to business.
-What’s not: deep domain knowledge like search algorithms or financial models, IT, accounting, or anything outside engineering.
-If the engagement is management-focused, the engineering knowledge needs to stay with the team.
-I’ll delegate the hands-on work so the organisation retains the capability, or we find time to balance both.
+In scope: platform, engineering, engineering processes and practices, AI.
+The things that transfer from business to business.
+Out of scope: deep domain knowledge like search algorithms or financial models, IT, accounting, or anything outside engineering.
+If the engagement is management-focused, engineering knowledge stays with the team.
+Hands-on work gets delegated so the organisation retains the capability, or time is balanced between both.

-I’m transparent about how things are going.
-I communicate early when something isn’t tracking the way it should be.
-The engagement goes well when I’ve executed on what I said I would, and the client understood what they wanted from the start.
+Communication is direct.
+Early signal when something isn’t tracking.
+The engagement goes well when the work is executed as promised, and the client understood what they wanted from the start.
 Getting that clarity up front is the most important part.